-We protect the environment with intelligence and investigative activities targeting illegal wildlife supply chains, criminals, traffickers, and corrupt individuals behind wildlife crime.
+We protect the environment with intelligence-gathering and investigative activities targeting illegal wildlife supply chains, criminals, traffickers, and corrupt individuals behind wildlife crime.

 We are former intelligence and law enforcement professionals.
 We protect Nature by collecting intelligence, investigating and exposing wildlife criminals worldwide, including poachers, traffickers, businessmen and corrupt government officials.
 Elephant Action League (EAL) works to merge the worlds of intelligence, investigation, and conservation in the service of wildlife, forests, oceans, and the people who protect them.